-How does the designated index differ from a relevant broad market index?

-Where can the methodology used for the calculation of the designated index be found?
+- How does the designated index differ from a relevant broad market index? - Where can the methodology used for the calculation of the designated index be found?

-6. COELI SICAV I - LIKVIDITETSSTRATEGI
+5. COELI SICAV I - LIKVIDITETSSTRATEGI (applicable until 13 July 2024)

-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 governance practices.